-Two in five businesses (that’s 43%) have found security breaches in the past twelve months
+A third of businesses have found security breaches in the past twelve months

 We are all aware of the threat that cybersecurity breaches pose.
 But with our addiction to technology, have we become complacent in protecting our private information?

 Personal and financial data is at the hands of hackers, ready for the taking.
 The risks of such activity continue to grow as shown in the most recent ‘Cybersecurity Breaches Survey’ by the Department for Digital, Culture, Media and Sport.
-According to their findings, two in five businesses (that’s 43%) have found security breaches in the past twelve months.
+According to their findings, a third of businesses (32%) and two in ten charities have identified security breaches in the past twelve months.

 As small as a fraudulent email, which 75% of businesses receive, to a large-scale robbery of valuable information; cybersecurity breaches can come in various forms.
 With so many easy opportunities, is your event secure from such attacks?

 We discuss why cybersecurity should be a top priority when planning your event and how you can protect yourself against these crimes.

 In the media, we see the targeting of major banks and commercial establishments, but all industries are at risk.
 The events industry, in particular, provides a prime opportunity for security breaches.